 Before the Affordable Care Act took effect, enrollment guidelines varied based on insurer.
 Job-based plans have always followed individual schedules, and private companies could regulate their own enrollment as they saw fit.
 With the creation and implementation of the federal and state marketplaces, enrollees now have to abide by a standardized enrollment period for both on- and off-marketplace plans.
-Employer-sponsored coverage retains its individual scheduling, but if you sign up for health insurance through the marketplace or a private insurer directly, then you’ll have to follow the annual sign-up schedule.
+Employer-sponsored coverage retains its individual scheduling, but if you sign up for health insurance through the marketplace or a private insurer directly, then you’ll have to follow the annual sign-up schedule outlined by the government.

-This year marks the third open enrollment period for Obamacare, and the process should be more streamlined than it has been in the past.
-Technical glitches and misunderstandings pushed the original open enrollment period to six months while confusion about tax penalties extended last year’s enrollment for some people.
-For 2016, the open enrollment period should proceed as planned.
-You’ll have from Nov.
-1 through Jan.
-31 to sign up for health insurance or make changes to an existing policy.
+This year marks the fourth open enrollment period for Obamacare, and the process should be more streamlined than it has been in the past.
+Technical glitches and misunderstandings pushed the original open enrollment period to six months while confusion about tax penalties extended the enrollment in 2015 for some people.
+For 2017, the open enrollment period should proceed as planned.
+You’ll have from to sign up for health insurance or make changes to an existing policy.
 This deadline applies to all plans purchased on the health insurance exchange sites as well as coverage bought through brokers and private companies directly.

-If you don’t enroll during this time period, don’t qualify for a special enrollment period as described below and don’t qualify for an exemption to the individual mandate, then you’ll pay a steep penalty fee when you file your 2016 taxes.
-For 2015, the penalty fee is the greater of 2 percent of your taxable income or $325 per uninsured adult, whichever is greater.
-The fine jumps to $695 per uninsured adult or 2.5 percent of your taxable income, whichever is greater, for tax year 2016.
+If you don’t enroll during this time period, don’t qualify for a special enrollment period as described below and don’t qualify for an exemption to the individual mandate, then you’ll pay a steep penalty fee when you file your 2017 taxes.
+For 2016, the penalty fee is the greater of 2.5 percent of your taxable income or $695 per uninsured adult, whichever is greater.
+The flat-fee penalty will increase each year with inflation, but the percentage (2.5 percent) will stay the same.

 If you get your health insurance through work, then you’ll follow a different schedule for enrollment.
 Each employer sets its own open enrollment period.
 Like the marketplace enrollment period, an employer’s window to modify or sign up for health insurance is restricted to a few months.
 Some companies offer more generous sign-up periods, but many limit the window in order to process change requests and make sure that they take care of everything that they need to do on their end.

-Most open enrollment periods for job-based coverage start in the fall, but your company may follow a different schedule.
+Most open enrollment periods for job-based coverage, but your company may follow a different schedule.
 Rest assured that your employer should give you notice about the upcoming enrollment period.
 If something about your situation changes outside of that window, then you may be able to adjust your plan.
 By law, employers also have to grant at least a 30-day special enrollment period for qualifying life events.
 For example, if you have a baby, then you would be able to add coverage for your new dependent by following your company’s guidelines for doing so.

 Private and Direct Plans